datapartnership/datapartnership.github.io/content/updates/understanding-people-mobility-in-amazonia/index.md

 Leveraging data from Meta, the Amazon Coordination Unit (ACU) of the IDB, through its Amazonia360 Hub, has been exploring Movement Distribution datasets which shows how far Facebook users in different regions travel from home on a given day.
 It is used as a proxy for transportation of goods and services as well as population displacement.

-It is worth noting that, to understand the general dynamics of mobility in the region, this analysis must be extended beyond Amazonia’s borders, to also cover territories outside of the regular work area.
-Data should be gathered over a longer period of time and over larger areas to include the more coastal cities (eg. São Paulo and Lima) where merchandise, raw materials and finished products converge from the Amazon.
+It is worth noting that, to understand the general dynamics of mobility in the region, this analysis must be extended beyond Amazonia's borders, to also cover territories outside of the regular work area.
+Data should be gathered over a longer period of time and over larger areas to include the more coastal cities (eg. S√£o Paulo and Lima) where merchandise, raw materials and finished products converge from the Amazon.

 In this study, we must also better determine the trade corridors between the Amazon region of each of the eight countries and other parts of the countries.
 The analysis, covering only a short period, reveals the intense dynamism of people around the large Andean cities and the Bolivian, Peruvian and Ecuadorian Andean-Amazonian flank.
 It also exposes the relative isolation of the deep Amazon and its hinterlands, the role of the Amazon River and its tributaries, and the road axes, for the regional transportation dynamics.